dxbednarczyk/procps/README.md

   - [ ] cpuinfo
 - [x] version.h

-Header file support is incremental, once one is done development on the next begins.
+Header file support is incremental, once one is done, development on the next begins.